About COGO

 Amutul Mwanje, Marketing & Community Engagement Specialist

-I am serving as the marketing and community engagement specialist.
-As a part of this team, I use my marketing and communications experience to strengthen visibility and help advance our mission to support women and children in recovery.
+Amutul serves as the marketing and community engagement specialist.
+She is a recent graduate with a bachelor’s in Integrated Marketing Communications from Hood College.
+As a part of the COGO team, she uses her marketing and communications experience to strengthen visibility and help advance our mission to support women and children in recovery.

 Help Keep COGO Programs Going